-Method Summary getTimeOutForListen() Retrieves the time out for a call. listen() Listens for Messages and returns the name of the Agent for whom a Message is intended. setAgentList() Specifies the list of Agents for which the Listener provides its services. setTimeOutForListen() Specifies the time out for a listen() call.
+Method Summary getAgentList() Retrieves the list of Agents for which the Listener provides its services. getTimeOutForListen() Retrieves the time out for a call. listen() Listens for Messages and returns the name of the Agent for whom a Message is intended. setAgentList() Specifies the list of Agents for which the Listener provides its services. setTimeOutForListen() Specifies the time out for a listen() call.

-13.17.1 Listener()
+Listener()